Welcome to Chuck McConnell for Colorado House

 In Beautiful Colorado High Country!

-“Jobs and the economy” are of the highest priority in the 2012 elections both nationally and here in Northwest Colorado.
+“Jobs and the economy” continue as a high priority in the 2014 election here in Northwest Colorado.
 A robust economy and new job creation bring prosperity to our citizens as well as revenues to State and local governments.
 A robust economy will enable us to tackle the tough challenges of our time.

 Northwest Colorado has a very bright future.
 With common sense political leadership and a willingness to responsibly use our God-given resources to the benefit of all of our citizens, we can lead the state and the nation in economic recovery.
 I will bring that leadership to the Colorado House.”
 Chuck McConnell